Elippsis007/football_shelf_m3/TESTING.md

 ## Testing
-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 -   #### First Time Visitor Goals

-    1. As a user, I want the Home page to be attractive, simple with a little vibrance from the colors.
-When the user enters for the first time they are not exposed to clutter and confusion.
+    1. As a user, I want the Home page to be simple and easy to understand what the purpose is of the website.
+When the user enters for the first time they are not exposed to an overload of content.

-        1. When the user is exploring the website, they will see the Bruna Fernandes logo on ALL pages on the navbar and sometimes a banner toward the top of the page centered.
+        1. When the user is exploring the website, they will see simple navbar with website name and links to different pages on the website.
-        2. The website uses cool, and slightly illuminated colors to give a fresh vibrancy feel to the pages.
-The Member's page was altered to a gold color, for that VIP status feeling, highlighting the best of the best for loyal clients.
+        2. The website uses calm, and slightly bright colors.

-    2. As a user, I want to be able to easily navigate throughout the site to find information and services they are looking for.
+    2. As a user, I want to be able to easily navigate throughout the site to find functions they are looking for.

-        1. The site has been designed to be fluid and never to entrap or confuse the user.
-At the top of each page there is a clean navigation bar, each link tells the user which the page they be redirected to and some of the links have a drop-down with further options to choose from.
+        1. At the top of each page there is a clean navigation bar, each link tells the user which the page they be redirected to.
-        2. Toward the bottom of all the pages there are social links that will redirect you to the various social media platforms opening a new tab for each link.
+        2. In mobile phone view there is a drop-down with further links to choose from.

-    3. As a user, I want the user to be able to explore services on offer and the ability to contact Bruna Fernandes and learn about her experience.
+    3. As a user, I want the user to be able to explore a library of football books and the ability to contribute to the library upon creating an account.

-        1. On the Home page the user can sign-up/login to the member section, where they are greeted with a popup to input email and password.
-Once the users have filled in the form and clicked the login button the user will be greeted with the Member page.
+        1. On the Home page the user can Login or Register to the member section.
-        2. On the Home page the user can go straight to Appointments.
+        2. On the Home page the user can explore the library of football books and the reviews written by contributers.
-        3. The user can also view testimonials from current or past clients where short reviews and ratings are submitted.
+        3. The user can also search for football books that contributers have posted.
-        4. Toward the bottom of the page are the social medial links.

-    4. As a user, I want to know what type of services are available to me.
+    4. As a user, I want to know what type of functions are available to me.

-        1. On the services link the user can go straight to Physiotherapy and Pilates page, where they can learn a little about what is on offer to new or existing clients.
-        2. Three sections to this page are Physiotherapy, Pilates and the unique service of Home visits.
-        3. Toward the bottom of the page are the social medial links.

-    5. As a user, I want to know what type of services are available to me.

-        1. On the services link the user can go straight to Appointments, where they can fill out a simple form and submit for booking.
+        1. On the Home page the user can explore the library of football books and the reviews written by contributers.
-        2. They must download a C19 form too and return to Bruna Fernandes.
-        3. There is also the Service Hours information, so the user knows the operating hours.
-        4. Toward the bottom of the page are the social medial links.
+        2. The option to register for an account.
+        3. The option after registering for an account to contribute to the library.

-    6. As a user, I want to know about Bruna Fernandes, who is she?
+    5. As a user, I want to know about Bruna Fernandes, who is she?

         1. The user can access the about link where a dropdown will direct you to a page about Bruna.
         2. This page shows the user who she is with a professional image of Bruna with title.